car-r/astro-pickleball/src/pages/blog/pickleball-vs-tennis.md

 ## Pickleball vs Tennis Conclusion

 Overall, pickleball and tennis offer similar physical and social benefits, but with some key distinctions in equipment, court size, and gameplay.
-It is amazing to see pickleball explode in <a href="/blog/why-is-pickleball-exploding-in-popularity">popularity</a> over the last few years, and it's great to see vacant tennis courts put back to use.
+It is amazing to see pickleball explode in popularity over the last few years, and it's great to see vacant tennis courts put back to use.
 Will pickleball ever have an equivalent of a Grand Slam?
 Maybe, but that will have to do with the amount of fans that show up to watch.
 Either way, the grassroots nature of pickleball has a lot of people rooting for it, even the tennis players!